Skip to content

 Watch app Sleep settings with Track Sleep with Apple Watch enabled

-Apple Watch also works best when your bedtime and wake time stay reasonably consistent from one night to the next, and when you leave enough time to charge before bed.
+Turn on Track Sleep with Apple Watch in the Watch app so the watch can capture overnight sleep data consistently.
+Apple Watch also works best when your bedtime and wake time stay reasonably consistent and you leave enough time to charge before bed.

 If your results still look incomplete, focus on the basics first: battery, fit, and whether the watch stayed on your wrist for the full night.
 Those three factors explain most missing entries.

-Each morning, you can review your previous night in the Health app on iPhone.
+Each morning, you can review the previous night in the Health app on iPhone.
 Open Health, tap Browse, then return to Sleep to see the latest charts and summaries.

 • Total time asleep for the night.